Course Outline

 Format:

-You will investigate the factors that influence the likelihood of Health in All Policies (HiAP) being adopted using the policy process factors.
-You will present your policy analysis via an oral presentation using a multimedia platform of your choice.
+You will investigate the factors that influence healthy public policy in a given context, using concepts of the healthy public policy process.
+You will present your policy analysis via an online oral presentation using a multimedia platform of your choice.

 The oral presentation should: